dcarapic/hotmeals/docs/user_guide.md

 For each restaurant the owner can do the following:
 - Edit restaurant information (described in restaurant editing page)
 - Edit restaurant menu (described in restaurant menu editing page)
-- View current and past orders (described in order list page)
 - Delete the restaurant

 Deletion of a restaurant will perform a hard delete (delete records from a database) in case there aren't any orders for that restaurant.
 In case there were orders for that restaurant then restaurant can not be deleted.